drovani/rovaninet-posts/about.md

 ## Additional Interests and Activities

 - Avid cook, handyman, reader, and runner
-- Volunteer as marathon pace leader for Chicago Area Runners Association
+- Chicago Area Runners Association volunteer as site coordinator and pace leader
 - #drovani on the Peloton leaderboards
 - Occasional motorcyclist
-- Stumbling through Spanish lessons in Duolingo
+- Over 2 years of stumbling through Spanish lessons in Duolingo